Menu

 Nurse leadership experts emphasize the importance of aligning with purpose,” which means taking a deep look at who you are as a leader, what you stand for, and ensuring that your actions match those values.
 When nurse leaders are authentic and transparent about their vision and priorities, it builds trust and coherence.

-Insights from leadership research and from Dr. Tara L. Barr’s work, shared in ALSN ’s recent webinar “Leading with Purpose: A Holistic Approach to Nurse Leadership and Well-Being,” suggest that many professionals in crisis feel they have lost touch with their core values or identity in their work.
+Insights from leadership research and from Dr. Taura L. Barr’s work, shared in ALSN ’s recent webinar “Leading with Purpose: A Holistic Approach to Nurse Leadership and Well-Being,” suggest that many professionals in crisis feel they have lost touch with their core values or identity in their work.
 In other words, burnout can stem from the disconnect between a nurse’s authentic self and the demands or culture of their job.

 A nurse leader who understands this can take steps to close that gap by encouraging nurses to voice their values, strengths, and professional goals.
 Aligning roles and tasks to individuals’ strengths where possible not only enhances performance, but also helps staff feel “seen” and utilized meaningfully, which can help protect against burnout over time.